-To avoid possible confusion as to whether an email or other written communication received by only one board member is intended as to be "testimony" to the entire board, the meeting notice could specifically identify a mailing address and an email address to where written testimony should be directed.
+The Sunshine Law now requires that the posted notice for a meeting provide the board's electronic and postal contact information for submission of testimony before the meeting.
+This requirement avoids possible confusion as to whether an email or other written communication received by only one board member is intended to be "testimony" to the entire board, because the public will know the mailing address and email address written testimony should be directed to.

-While such a process does not completely relieve individual board members of their obligation to consider whether written communication that they individually receive is intended by the sender to be "testimony" for consideration by the entire board, it may reduce the likelihood of written testimony being received by individual board members and may excuse a board member's reasonable failure to recognize that a written communication was intended to be "testimony."
+Providing the board's contact information does not completely relieve individual board members of their obligation to consider whether written communication that they individually receive was intended by the sender to be "testimony" for consideration by the entire board.
+Nonetheless, it reduces the likelihood of written testimony being sent to individual board members and may excuse a board member's reasonable failure to recognize that a written communication was intended to be "testimony."